Platoniq/platoniq.net/_pages/en/home.md

 ---
 layout: home
 slug: home
-title: We shape <span style="color:#e30062">fairer futures</span> and, why not, more <span style="color:#e30062">fun ones</span> too.
+title: We shape <strong>fairer futures</strong> and, why not, more <strong>fun ones</strong> too.
 subtitle: Creativity and Democracy
-description: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Urna nunc id cursus metus aliquam eleifend mi in nulla.
-Hac habitasse platea ictumst vestibulum.
-Eros in cursus turpis massa tincidunt dui ut ornare.
+description: The Platoniq Foundation designs digital participatory processes and facilitates innovative participation methodologies to help form more democratic societies and organizations, making use of open civic technologies.
 image:
     path: /media/site-symbols/happy-faces.png
 ---